djtaylor.me

 Every one knows that gunpowder can produce motion.
 That it possesses vast motive-power for both shells and people no one can doubt, in these days when the story of the Revolution is everywhere so well known.

 Myself and my contemporaries feel awe and envy of Newton.
 His calculus of bodies in motion was a great gift to all students of philosophy.
 Taking after his example, everyone now wants a calculus of fluids.
+Generals want a calculus of tactics.
 Father wants a calculus of money and economies.
-Generals want a calculus of tactics.
 But these are too narrow, splitting up our lives into pieces that can be reasoned.
 No one seems to want a calculus of people in their entirety.

 The National Assembly saw the spontaneous physical separation of republicans and royalists.
 What mechanism can cause this?